 We all do it.
 Cry.
 We cry sad tears, tears of frustration and anger, tears from exhaustion and stress, and we also cry happy tears.
 Happy Crying GIF is one of our favorites for those happy crying emotions.
-So, why do we cry happy tears and what’s behind it?
+So, why do we cry happy tears, and what’s behind them?

-Tears of joy are strange and confusing, especially due to the fact that crying is mostly for a negative emotion, like sadness, grief, or fear.
+Tears of joy are strange and confusing, especially because crying is mostly for negative emotions like sadness, grief, or fear.
 Happy tears are normal.
 So, breathe a sigh of relief and show that happy crying GIF to all.

-According to research from Yale University, happy tears happen when you experience emotions so intense that they become unmanageable.
-When these emotions begin to overwhelm you, you might cry or scream in order to release some of the emotions you are feeling.
+According to research from Yale University, happy tears happen when you experience intense emotions that become unmanageable.
+When these emotions overwhelm you, you might cry or scream to release some of the feelings you are feeling.

 After ripping open your college acceptance letter, for example, you probably screamed (so loudly your family got startled), and then you most likely burst into tears.

 Some people cry at graduations, at the birth of their children, when a hero returns from war, when they reach their goals, and when someone gives to another person unselfishly.

 These diverse situations have in common that these positive experiences have dimorphous expressions—not only positive expressions but also expressions normatively associated with negative emotions (e.g., anger, sadness, and fear).

 Happy tears, and all those fantastic happy crying GIF images, are great examples of dimorphous expression.
 Here, dimorphous means “two forms.”
 These expressions come from the same place but show up in different ways.

 Another great example is the following.
 Have you ever seen something so cute, such as an animal or baby, that you had the urge to grab and squeeze it or even pinch the baby’s cheeks?
 You might’ve heard a phrase from an adult to a small child: “I could just eat you up!”